If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Another complex, abstract thing.
 Fantastic.

 Salazar paused and polished his palms together.
 ‘The first step is active legilimency.
-The incantation is legilimens and it requires direct eye contact to for novices or the ungifted.
-This is not the same as transfiguration, you can’t visualise it, your intent must be entirely focused by will.
-Active legilimency is a battle of intellect and intention.
-The mind is not a straight forward object, you cannot read from its pages, meaning and connection must be gleaned by more abstract means.’
+The incantation is legilimens and it requires direct eye contact for novices or the ungifted.
+This is not the same as transfiguration.
+You can’t visualise it.
+Your intent must be entirely focused by will.
+Active legilimency is a battle of intellect and intent.
+The mind is not a straightforward object, you cannot read from its pages, meaning and connection must be gleaned by more abstract means.’
 Salazar grinned.
 ‘Like all the best branches of magic!’

 ‘And passive legilimency?’
 Harry asked.
 ‘Dumbledore mentioned that.’